Steam-Chat-Bot/node-steam-chat-bot/README.md

 AddFriendTrigger - provides a !add command.
 You should probably restrict this and other similar commands to admin user(s) only.

+BanCheckTrigger - checks to see if a user has any VAC/economy/community bans via steam API.
+Requires a steam api key, defined as option apikey in the plugin, or globally defined as a chatBot option steamapikey

 BanTrigger - bans a user from a groupchat.
 User does not need to be in groupchat for this to work.

 BotCommandTrigger - Runs a specified callback when a specific command message is typed.
-The callback is passed the bot object allowing bot functions (e.g. mute, unmute, joinGame) to be run regardless of scope.
-This is a breaking change going from v1.1.x to v1.2.0.

 ButtBotTrigger - Repeats a message, but with one word randomly replaced with a specific other word.
 The canonical example is replacing a random word with "butt".